1hamzaiqbal/bayesian_final_project/data_visualization/report.md

 | Std.
 Dev. | 0.0693 |
 | Skewness | 1.30 (right-skewed) |

-**Interpretation:** The SVM error rate clusters around 0.27–0.35, with outliers at 0.5 (random chance).
-The pronounced mode suggests many configurations achieve similar moderate performance.
+**Interpretation:** The error rate clusters around 0.27–0.35, with outliers at 0.5 (random chance).
 The minimum (~0.24) represents near-optimal classification accuracy.

+> **Methodological note:** SVM error is a **bounded metric** (error rate ∈ [0, 0.5]).
+Gaussian KDEs can leak density outside the feasible range.
+For bounded metrics, consider boundary-corrected KDEs or transforms like logit.

-**Common Pattern:** Both distributions are right-skewed, reflecting a common property of hyperparameter landscapes—there are many ways to configure a model poorly but relatively few optimal configurations.
+**Common Pattern:** Both distributions are right-skewed—common in hyperparameter landscapes where there are many ways to configure poorly but few optimal configurations.

 ---